Questions left unanswered?We’re here to help. Jump into Discord and we’ll get you sorted.

 Does the floor ever go down?

 No. Once the floor ratchets up, it never lowers.
-It either stays level or rises, permanently locking in gains for the AVA.
+It either stays level or rises, permanently locking in gains for the navToken.

 What happens if the price trades back to the floor?